Producing Australia's

 Two popular cultivars are wild or sweet-cherry, and sour or tart-cherry.

-While sweet cherries belong to the species of Prunus avium, tart variety belongs to that of Prunus cerasus.
+Fun Fact: Sweet cherries belong to the species of Prunus Avium and Tart cherries belong to Prunus Cerasus.

 October to January